ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 Good stuff.

 But when I run the test connected as SYS, the session is not killed.
-Instead I receive this message in the alert.log
+Instead I receive this message in the alert.log.
+This make sense since Oracle doesn't want to be sniping off any sessions that might kill the database.

 ```
 Thu Dec 17 04:05:04 2015